Edward Hyde, 3rd Earl of Clarendon: Alleged cross-dressing

 Lord Cornbury was alleged to have opened the 1702 New York Assembly in female clothing.
 He was dressed in a "hooped gown and elaborate headdress and carrying a fan, much in the style of the fashionable Queen Anne."

 Ross, writing in 1988, called him a transvestite and takes his cross-dressing as fact.
 However, Bonomi (1998) concluded that he was not a crossdresser, because a royal governor probably could not have publicly cross-dressed without severe censure.
 Bonomi further states that the contemporary descriptions of Cornbury do not comport with his being a transvestite, either homosexual or heterosexual, but that the sporadic nature of his alleged cross-dressing would place him at the more heterosexual end of the "broad middle category of transvestites", especially because the "evidence regarding Cornbury's personal life is devoid of any of the traits of transgenderism or transexualism that occupy the rest of this category."
-She writes that it is possible to speculate that "his attachment to the military and to manly honor was a way of compensating for an incompletely developed masculine identity."
+Bonomi writes that it is possible to speculate that "his attachment to the military and to manly honor was a way of compensating for an incompletely developed masculine identity."
 Or his transvestitic fetish, if he had one, and the guilt and psychological distress it caused might have found outlet in his alleged rages.
-She speculates that this fetish may have intensified after the death of his wife, emboldening him to attempt to "pass" as a woman in public.
+Bonomi speculates that this fetish may have intensified after the death of his wife, emboldening him to attempt to "pass" as a woman in public.